crd2go/crd2go/README.md

 Usage of ./crd2go:
   -config string
-    	YAML file with the CRD2Go config (default "crd2go.yaml") -kinds string
+    	YAML file with the CRD2Go config (default "crd2go.yaml") -input string
-    	comma separated list of kinds to actually generate code for.
-Empty, the default value, generates all Kinds.
-In any case, all CRDs are processed, unlike with skip.
-  -input string
     	input YAML to process
+  -kinds string
+    	comma separated list of Kinds to consider for generation.
+If empty, it generates all Kinds.
   -output string
     	output directory to produce source code to
 ```